-Stanley Cohen (right) in Gaza with one of the two disputed Prime Ministers of the Palestinian National Authority, Ismail Haniyeh.
-(Photo by Peter Spagnuolo via)
+Stanley Cohen (right) in Gaza with one of the two disputed prime ministers of the Palestinian National Authority, Ismail Haniyeh.
+Photo by Peter Spagnuolo via

-Stanley has accumulated a list of clients including Hamas, Hezbollah, the IRA and al-Shabaab.
-Most recently, he's added two new clients to his portfolio: Mercedes Haefer, who's accused of taking part in cyber-attacks against PayPal as part of the Anonymous collective, and Suleiman Abu Ghaith, Osama bin Laden’s son-in-law and a man accused of acts of terrorism against the United States.
+Stanley has accumulated a list of clients including Hamas, Hezbollah, the IRA, and al-Shabaab.
+Most recently, he's added two new clients to his portfolio: Mercedes Haefer, who's accused of taking part in cyberattacks against PayPal as part of the Anonymous collective, and Suleiman Abu Ghaith, Osama bin Laden’s son-in-law and a man accused of acts of terrorism against the United States.

-Stanley was kind enough to let me interview him, and we spoke about his nemesis, his career and getting hassled by the IDF.
+Stanley was kind enough to let me interview him, and we spoke about his nemesis, his career, and getting hassled by the IDF.

 Stanley with the American poet Peter Spagnuolo (left) and Yasser Arafat.
-(Photo by Peter Spagnuolo via)
+Photo by Peter Spagnuolo via

-VICE: Hi Stanley.
+VICE: Hi, Stanley.
 Thanks for taking the time to do this interview.

 Yeah.
-They already announced those missing four a while ago, so it’s like, "Gee guys, did it take you two fucking years to figure this out?"
+They already announced those missing four a while ago, so it’s like, "Gee, guys, did it take you two fucking years to figure this out?"

 In all your work in Israel or Palestine, have you ever actually had an encounter with the IDF?

 Yeah, I’ve had encounters at crossings, I’ve had encounters at the Wailing Wall, I’ve had encounters where I was on an investigation and we were avoiding road blocks because I had to get into Tulkarem [the then-Hamas stronghold in the West Bank] at a time when it was basically locked down, so I got a local cab.
-It was kind of funny – the Palestinian didn't know who I was, but when I said I needed to get to Tulkarem, he said I couldn't get in.
+It was kind of funny—the Palestinian didn't know who I was, but when I said I needed to get to Tulkarem, he said I couldn't get in.
 So I said, "Look, if you can get me there and get me out of there, there will be a big, healthy tip for you."

 Stanley in Gaza in 2012.
-(Photo by Peter Spagnuolo via)
+Photo by Peter Spagnuolo via

 That always helps.

 He still didn’t know who the fuck I was at this point.
-So anyway, we did some off-road driving, got to Tulkarem, met at a client’s family’s house, interviewed the mayor, sat down with some witnesses and this guy’s mouth dropped.
-As the interview went on and on, he was like, “Holy shit, I had no idea who you are – this is serious shit.”
+So anyway, we did some off-road driving, got to Tulkarem, met at a client’s family’s house, interviewed the mayor, sat down with some witnesses, and this guy’s mouth dropped.
+As the interview went on and on, he was like, “Holy shit, I had no idea who you are—this is serious shit.”
 And then it started to get dark and we said, "Oh, we've got to get out of here because the IDF do raids in Tulkarem at night all the time."

 I’ve had a thousand encounters.
 I’ve had bigger battles with Shin Bet [Israel's internal security service] at Ben Gurion airport.
 One guy said, “If you were Palestinian, I’d take you out back and shoot you in the head.
 You’re not, but I still might.”
 There was a screaming match, Shin Bet escorting me to the airplane, taking my computer and saying they’re going to do nefarious searches of my body.
 I told them I don’t have jack shit.
 He said, “Well, you’re not going to leave my country.”
-I told him, “Well good, I’ll do fucking speeches from the airport for the next five years – is that what you want, asshole?”
-Now I don’t go to Israel any more; I’m not allowed back in.
+I told him, “Well good, I’ll do fucking speeches from the airport for the next five years—is that what you want, asshole?”
+Now I don’t go to Israel anymore; I’m not allowed back in.

-Well, it depends on what you mean by "biggest".
-I think the case that had the largest consequences in the world community – which, in those days, weren’t really called terrorism cases – was probably Abu Marzook, who was the political leader of Hamas from 1995 to 1997.
-That’s a case and a person who was and remains such a critical player in international politics in general – in the Middle East, in the Gulf, North Africa and now increasingly in central and south African politics.
+Well, it depends on what you mean by "biggest."
+I think the case that had the largest consequences in the world community—which, in those days, weren’t really called terrorism cases—was probably Abu Marzook, who was the political leader of Hamas from 1995 to 1997.
+That’s a case and a person who was and remains such a critical player in international politics in general—in the Middle East, in the Gulf, North Africa, and now increasingly in central and south African politics.
 In terms of who’s who, that was certainly the biggest.
-This is a big case in that it’s the so-called "bin Laden’s son-in-law case", and they get to basically try bin Laden after they murdered him and dress him up like bin Laden in the southern district of New York.
+This is a big case in that it’s the so-called "bin Laden’s son-in-law case," and they get to basically try bin Laden after they murdered him and dress him up like bin Laden in the southern district of New York.
 It serves a political agenda because it allows the government to say, “See, we can do a trial!
 We can handle a trial!
 We’re on top of this stuff!”

 Stanley in Gaza with Ahmed Yassin (left) and Ismail Abu Shanab (right), two of the founders of Hamas.
-(Photo by Peter Spagnuolo via)
+Photo by Peter Spagnuolo via

-You're widely known as a defence lawyer for terrorism suspects, but also as a human rights activist.
+You're widely known as a defense lawyer for terrorism suspects, but also as a human rights activist.
 That's something that many people, especially in the US, would find contradictory.
 What do you think of that?

 There was a point where you had to hire bodyguards, right?

 Well, I had security for about two months after 9/11.
-There were some threats – things people perceived as a serious concern.
+There were some threats—things people perceived as a serious concern.
 The funny thing about it was that I couldn’t fucking get private security to take the contracts from me, or the clients that wanted to hire them.
 Al Sharpton and I have had a very contentious relationship over the years, but I remember he reached out to a mutual friend of ours and said, “I know we haven’t always agreed or seen eye to eye, but I really think it’s important that he be protected.”
 And he was very close with the Guardian Society, which is the Union of Black Police Officers.
-And they, as it turns out, have a private security investigation firm, so I ended up having off-duty African-American cops providing security for me for two months.
+And they, as it turns out, have a private security investigation firm, so I ended up having off-duty African American cops providing security for me for two months.

 Stanley in the Gaza Strip in 1997.
-(Photo by Peter Spagnuolo via)
+Photo by Peter Spagnuolo via

 I was involved in some very serious political battles.
 Some people thought it was accusations that he was an informant to the FBI, but it really wasn’t about that.
-I just thought, at the time, that there was a lot of showboating going on in a movement he was involved in, and I thought it was counter-productive and counter-revolutionary.
+I just thought, at the time, that there was a lot of showboating going on in a movement he was involved in, and I thought it was counterproductive and counterrevolutionary.
 And it created problems, especially the whole Tawana Brawley disaster, and I spoke publicly about it.